 Studies that suggest stress might make it harder to get pregnant.
 However, these studies have limitations and are not able to give clear guidelines on how different amounts of stress or the length of time a person is experiencing stress may affect their ability to get pregnant.
 If you are struggling getting pregnant and this is causing you stress, be sure to talk with your healthcare provider.

 I just found out that I am pregnant.
 What are some ways to lower my stress level?

 - Don’t be afraid to ask for help.

-- Follow good health habits: avoid smoking, drinking alcohol or taking illegal drugs; eat a healthy diet; drink plenty of water; get the rest you need; if you have been prescribed medicine, take it as directed; and follow an exercise plan approved by your health care provider.
+- Follow good health habits: avoid smoking, drinking alcohol, or taking recreational drugs; take your prescribed medication as directed; eat a healthy diet; drink plenty of water; rest; and follow an exercise plan approved by your healthcare provider.